Appendix C — Platform notes

 in the configure output.
 Also, R_LD_LIBRARY_PATH needs to be set to find the latest version of the C++ run-time libraries rather than the system ones.

-It is usually possible to build R with GCC (built from the sources, from a gfortran distribution, from Homebrew, …).
-When last tested11 it was not possible to use gcc to build the quartz() device, so configure --without-aqua may be required.
+It is normally possible to build R with GCC (built from the sources, from a gfortran distribution, from Homebrew, …).
+When last tested it was not possible to use gcc to build the quartz() device, so configure --without-aqua may be required.
+R was built and tested with the GCC 14.1 compilers in the arm64 gfortran distribution mentioned above using a config.site containing

 It is usually possible to add some OpenMP support to the Apple clang compilers: see https://mac.r-project.org/openmp/.
 Note that that approach is somewhat fragile as it needs a libomp.dylib library matching the version of the compiler used—and for example at the time of writing none was offered for the current compilers in Xcode CLT 14.3 nor 15.